PaulMarcantonio/VMware-Inventory/README.md

 <strong><u>Pre-Condition</u>:</strong>
   <br/>&nbsp;&nbsp;&nbsp;&nbsp;Powershell installed and with execution policy set to remote signed
-  Exchange Powershell Shell (version to match Exchange Server version) is installed on this system as well VMware PowerCLI (compatible with VCenter version trying to connect to) must be installed on the server that this script if running on.
+  VMware PowerCLI (compatible with VCenter version trying to connect to) must be installed on the server that this script if running on.

 <strong><u>Project Title</u>:</strong>